Hi! I’m Lindsey.

 What else?

-I’m a Leo, I believe in always having snacks available, moving my body every day, and paying it forward.
-I call Durham, North Carolina home with my partner, Colin Ryan, and two mini-aussiedoodle kids, Remy and Enzo.
-I have a collection of 100+ houseplants and a veggie garden that is close to taking over my whole yard. (#goals).
-Duke Garden is one of my favorite places in the world.
-I also enjoy flipping furniture and camping in our teardrop camper that still needs a name.
+I call Durham, North Carolina home with my partner, Colin Ryan, and two mini-aussiedoodles, Remy and Enzo.
+I have a collection of 100+ houseplants and a backyard veggie and flower garden.
+Duke Gardens is one of my favorite places in the world.
+I enjoy flipping furniture, helping friends with painting projects, and taking our teardrop camper out on adventures.